raymondabiola/JUDGE-Token-Contract/README.md

   --chain-id 11155111
 ```
 **The script will:**
-- Deploy all contracts, set key parameters,and grant neccesary roles.
-You need to grant other needed roles after deployment
+- Deploy all contracts, verify their source code, set key parameters on each contract,and grant neccesary roles to deployer address.

 ## Deployed Instances on [Sepolia Testnet](https://sepolia.etherscan.io/)
 - **JudgeToken Contract Address:** [`0x167043a312d6c3b8c4b5b741225173e65ff45d9a`](https://sepolia.etherscan.io/address/0x167043a312d6c3b8c4b5b741225173e65ff45d9a)